Skip to content

 def calculate_grvi(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate GRVI (Green Red Vegetation Index) from an xarray Dataset containing spectral bands.
+"""Calculate GRVI (Green Red Vegetation Index) from spectral bands.

 Args: